queryluke/masseffect-5e-data/data/powers/vortex.md

 - name: Damage
   description: Increase the damage to d12
 ---
 You intertwine negative and positive mass effect fields to create a swirling vortex.
-Creatures within a 10m cone must make a Strength saving throw.
+Creatures within a <me-distance length="30" adj/> cone must make a Strength saving throw.
 On a failed save a creature takes 6d10 force damage, or half as much damage on a successful one.

 Creatures that fail the saving throw are thrown 1d6 + 2m away from you and become prone.